mcabrejos24/Playlist_Connect_API/README.md

 Tests will run against your changes.
 If they do not pass, read the log to see why they failed.
 If they pass then request a review from @mcabrejos24.

 Once a review has been submitted and approved, you may merge the pull request.

+Merged pull requests are automatically deployed to production.
+Wait about 5 minutes before checking for changes in production.

-This project is hosted on [heroku] and can be accessed here at [heroku playlistpair].
+This project is hosted on [heroku] and can be accessed here at [heroku playlistpair], so navigate here to check the production site.

-Note you will need to have a heroku account and be a memeber of the project on heroku to access it.
+Note, you will need to have a heroku account and be a member of the project on heroku to access it.

 Message the project administrator for access.